Open-Source-Studio-at-ITP/Final-Projects/proposal-template.md

 _Describe your plan for documentation.
 Will you keep a blog?
 Make videos?
 Some project management tool?
 Track everything on GitHub as issues?_

+## Longer-Term Goals

+_What do you see as the longer term plan for this project and your project involvement?_

 ## Accessibility

 _What challenges are there related to your project in terms of Web Content Accessibility Requirements: [see the Accessibility assignment as a reference](https://github.com/Open-Source-Studio-at-ITP/Syllabus/blob/source/accessibility-assignment.md#instructions)._